Hou-dev/simple-eap-proxy/README.md

 - Scroll down until you see system, then delete everything above it **Reminder: Do not delete your system code it is where you password is stored**
 - Replace deleted text with code below

-- Scroll to system and here is where you can change the dns to cloudflare (1.1.1.1) or google (8.8.8.8).
+- Scroll to system and here is where you can change the dns to Cloudflare (1.1.1.1) or Google (8.8.8.8).
 Under “name-server” , type your preferred DNS provider
 - Look for offload and type “hwnat enable” without quotes

 ![Annotation 2020-06-04 174210](https://user-images.githubusercontent.com/59487209/83817602-cdff9c00-a68a-11ea-861d-6097480ad0a3.png)